EMDK/docs/3.1UP1/source/api/MifareSam-AdditionalAuthData-AV1Mode.md

 #MifareSam.AdditionalAuthData.AV1Mode

-Data specific to the AV1 Sam Mode.
+Data specific to the AV1 Sam Mode. **Future use only, its not supported now**